-The Group has not identified any events after the reporting period other than those described above that should be disclosed in the Report.
+The Group has not identified any events after the reporting period that should be disclosed in the Report.

 CONSOLIDATED FINANCIAL AND OTHER INFORMATION

 The tables below set forth certain historical consolidated financial information and other data of the Group as of the dates and for the periods indicated.